Anarchism and the Black Revolution

 • Language: English

-Lorenzo Kom'boa Ervin is an American writer activist and black anarchist.
-He is a former member of SNCC the Black Panther Party and Concerned Citizens for Justice.
-Following an attempt to frame him on weapons charges and for threatening the life of a Ku Klux Klan leader Ervin hijacked a plane to Cuba in February 1969.
-While in Cuba and later Czechoslovakia Ervin grew disillusioned with the authoritarianism of state socialism.
-Captured by the CIA in Eastern Europe he was extradited to the US put on trial and sentenced to life in prison in 1970.
-He was introduced to anarchism whilst in prison inspiring him to write Anarchism and the Black Revolution in 1979.
-Released after 15 years Ervin remains politically active.
-William C. Anderson is a writer and activist from Birmingham Alabama.
-His work has appeared in the Guardian MTV Truthout British Journal of Photography and Pitchfork among others.
-He is the author of The Nation on No Map and co-author of the book As Black as Resistance and co-founder of Offshoot Journal.
+Lorenzo Kom'boa Ervin is an American writer, activist and black anarchist.
+He is a former member of SNCC, the Black Panther Party and Concerned Citizens for Justice.
+Following an attempt to frame him on weapons charges and for threatening the life of a Ku Klux Klan leader, Ervin hijacked a plane to Cuba in February 1969.
+While in Cuba, and later Czechoslovakia, Ervin grew disillusioned with the authoritarianism of state socialism.
+Captured by the CIA in Eastern Europe, he was extradited to the US, put on trial and sentenced to life in prison in 1970.
+He was introduced to anarchism whilst in prison, inspiring him to write Anarchism and the Black Revolution in 1979.
+Released after 15 years, Ervin remains politically active.
+William C. Anderson is a writer and activist from Birmingham, Alabama.
+His work has appeared in the Guardian, MTV, Truthout, British Journal of Photography and Pitchfork, among others.
+He is the author of The Nation on No Map, and co-author of the book As Black as Resistance and co-founder of Offshoot Journal.
 He also provides creative direction as a producer of the Black Autonomy Podcast.
-Joy James Ebenezer Fitch Professor of the Humanities at Williams College is a political philosopher who works with organizers.
-She is editor of The Angela Y. Davis Reader; Imprisoned Intellectuals; and co-editor of The Black Feminist Reader.
-James's recent books include In Pursuit of Revolutionary Love; New Bones Abolition: Captive Maternal Agency and the (After)Life of Erica Garner; and Contextualizing Angela Davis: The Agency and Identity of an Icon.
-Her edited volumes with Pluto include ENGAGE: Indigenous Black Afro-Indigenous Futures.
+Joy James is a political philosopher who works with organizers.
+Her books include In Pursuit of Revolutionary Love; New Bones Abolition: Captive Maternal Agency and the (After)Life of Erica Garner; and Contextualizing Angela Davis: The Agency and Identity of an Icon.
+Her edited volumes with Pluto include Beyond Cop Cities: Dismantling State and Corporate-Funded Armies and Prisons and ENGAGE: Indigenous, Black, Afro-Indigenous Futures.